4ms/stm32mp1-baremetal/README.md

 ls -l $KBUILD_OUTPUT/u-boot.img
 ```

 Now you need to format and partition an SD Card.
-The `create_sd.sh` script will do this for you:
+All SD Card actions are hard to do on macOS, so I use a virtual machine.
+Vagrant and ubunutu are easy to set up.

+To format and create the necessary partitions, insert a card and do (from a virtual or real linux box):
 ```
-./create_sd.sh /dev/disk#
+mkfs.ext2 /dev/sd#
+./partition-sdcard.sh /dev/sd#
 ```
-...where /dev/disk# is the SD card.
-The script assumes the card is inserted, but not yet mounted.
+...where /dev/sd# is the SD Card device name such as /dev/sdc

 # 2) Power up OSD board

 Attach a USB-to-UART device to the UART pins on the OSD board (use UART4 if you've got a custom board-- only TX/RX and GND are needed).
-Start a terminal session that connects to the USB driver (I use miniterm, there are many alternatives also).
+Start a terminal session that connects to the USB driver (I use minicom; there are many fine alternatives).

 Insert the card into the OSD board and power it on.
-You should see the boot log, and then finally an error when it can't find
+You should see boot messages, and then finally an error when it can't find
 bare-arm.uimg.
 Now it's time to build that file.

 # 3) Build the application
 ```
 cd ctest
 make
+ls -l build/app.elf
 ls -l bare-arm.uimg
 ```
-You should see the bare-arm.uimg file after building.
-This is the compiled application, which must be loaded
+You should see the app.elf and the bare-arm.uimg files after building.
+Each of these is the compiled application, and either one must be loaded
 in SDRAM at 0xC2000040.
-You can do this by using a debugger/programmer such as J-link connected to the SWD pins,
+You can load the app.elf file by using a debugger/programmer such as J-link connected to the SWD pins.
-or by copying the file to the SD Card in the fourth partition.
-In the latter method, the bootloader will load the application into
+Or, you can copy bare-arm.uimg to the SD Card in the fourth partition using normal linux cp commands.
-0xC2000040 on boot.
-Of course, the former method is only temporary, requires a debugger to be attached, and will not persist after power down.
+The former method is only temporary, requires a debugger to be attached, and will not persist after power down.
+However, it's much more convenient so it's preferred for Debug builds.
+In the latter method, the application firmware is stored on the SD Card, so this is the method for production or long-term testing.
+The bootloader will load the application into 0xC2000040 on boot.

+//Todo: Test if you have to copy bare-arm.uimg once, in order to get the debugger to work.//

 # 4) Debug application